lukaspfisterch/kl-execution-theory/implementations/mapping_to_kl.md

 **Key requirement:**

-- the operation implementation must be deterministic for KL to align
+The operation implementation must be deterministic for KL to align
 with the theory.

 ---